GUDHI/gudhi-devel/src/cython/doc/rips_complex_user.rst

 | :doc:`rips_complex_user`                  | :doc:`rips_complex_ref`                                              |
 +-------------------------------------------+----------------------------------------------------------------------+

-The `Rips complex <https://en.wikipedia.org/wiki/Vietoris%E2%80%93Rips_complex>`_ is a simplicial complex that generalizes proximity (ε-ball) graphs to higher dimensions.
+The `Rips complex <https://en.wikipedia.org/wiki/Vietoris%E2%80%93Rips_complex>`_ is a simplicial complex that generalizes proximity (:math:`\varepsilon`-ball) graphs to higher dimensions.
 The vertices correspond to the input points, and a simplex is present if and only if its diameter is smaller than some parameter α.
 Considering all parameters α defines a filtered simplicial complex, where the filtration value of a simplex is its diameter.
 The filtration can be restricted to values α smaller than some threshold, to reduce its size.

 The input discrete metric space can be provided as a point cloud plus a distance function, or as a distance matrix.